Sunday, December 18, 2016

 And they moved camp 40 times during the next 40 years.

 Moses had been raised in the upper echelons of Egyptian society.
 His education was the best available at that time.
 He would have been familiar with the logistical problems of organizing large numbers of people.
-We can assume, for example, that he grew up listening to discussions of the problems of getting 10,000 employees to show up for work on a pyramid each day, provide them all with tools, a noon meal and enough water to prevent heatstroke.
+We can assume, for example, that he grew up listening to discussions of the problems of getting 10,000 employees to show up for work on a pyramid, quarry or field each day, provide them all with tools, a noon meal and enough water to prevent heatstroke.
 But did his training prepare him for the task of moving an entire nation?

 Absolutely not!
 Quite the opposite, in fact.
 All his training would have told him that such a task was physically impossible.
 This is why Paul said, "By faith he left Egypt."
 (Hebrews 11:27)